I recently read Captive Prince, which I previously never

 Characters:

-I loved Damen.
-I just have no other way of putting it.
-He is a great main character to read from.
-This entire novel just left me wanting to know more about him, how his brain works, what his life has been like, everything really.
+is a great main character to read from.
+This entire novel just left me wanting to

 I also liked Prince Laurent… in a way.
 He is a difficult character, because he is such an enormous douche, but there are moments where something else shines through.
 His character also left me thinking about what else there is to him.